cs-chan/ArtGAN/README.md

 ## Description

-This is the implementation of Tan et al.'s ICIP-16 work [Ceci n'est pas une pipe: A Deep Convolutional Network for Fine-art Paintings Classification](http://www.cs-chan.com/doc/ICIP2016.pdf).
+This is the implementation of our ICIP-16 work with titled [Ceci n'est pas une pipe: A Deep Convolutional Network for Fine-art Paintings Classification](http://www.cs-chan.com/doc/ICIP2016.pdf).

 The project is open source under BSD-3 license (see the `LICENSE` file).
 Codes can be used freely only for academic purpose.